tomaslibal/ua-detection/README.md

 ### Data

-The background service will look for a file named `data_in.txt` in the current working directory.
-This file will be read prior to the evaluation of the user-agent string.
+Data file is consumed by the background service which will read it and train a model on it.
+Currently the data format is plain text with columns separated by a tab character.

 #### Data format